borisqua/binaries/README.md

 [Back to contents](#table-of-contents)

 ## `BitField` binary field class
-Do the same operations as BitOps static methods do, but operates like an object: modifies and returns itself, so the functional style operations chains can be built.
+Do the same operations as the BitOps static methods do, but operates like an object: modifies and returns itself, so it can build the functional style operations chains.

 [Back to contents](#table-of-contents)

 ## Binary buffer operations
 ### Reading Binary Buffer

 [Back to contents](#table-of-contents)

 ### readBigEndian(buffer, length, offset)